squawell/zimbra-cd/zimbra/README.md

 		4. zmprov ca admin@synacor-leo.cascadeo.info test1234 zimbraIsAdminAccount TRUE (zmprov ca admin@domain password zimbraIsAdminAccount TRUE)
 		5. browse to the Load Balancer endpoint on step 10.2 and login using the account on 10.4.4
 		6. send and receive email

+TODO:
+- cleanup of unnecessary files
+- template the yamls (in progress)